Types of Apartments & Multifamily Buildings – Complete GuideJune 6, 2019

 - Loft: Usually repurposed from industrial space, lofts typically have open floor plans and might occupy more than one level.
 Interestingly, some are purpose-built in new luxury buildings.

 - Parlor Floor: An apartment occupying the second floor of a brownstone or townhouse building.
-Extremely popular in Brooklyn NY.
+Extremely popular in Brooklyn.

 These apartments can accommodate individuals and small families: